GaitLab Coach | Run Pain-Free

 How is GaitLab different from Ochy or other running analysis apps?

 GaitLab is the only running form analysis app that ties video gait analysis to named injuries.
 You select your specific pain before recording, and the AI analysis is grounded in your video frames.
-It's free to start — 10 analyses per day, no subscription — with an optional one-time premium unlock for elite comparison, Ask Coach follow-ups, and shareable reels.
-Competitors typically charge $60–70 per year.
+It's free to start — 10 analyses per day — and premium is a one-time $4.99 unlock for elite comparison, Ask Coach follow-ups, and shareable reels.
+Ochy runs $60–70 a year; GaitLab is $4.99 once.

 Can GaitLab replace a $200 clinic gait analysis?